Baskaboo/baskaboo-core/Domain_Coupling_Law.md

 ## Introduction

-This document is a synthesis of a deep exploratory dialogue between a Baskaboo Reality OS architect and DeepSeek, acting as a Baskaboo processor.
+This document is a synthesis of a deep exploratory dialogue between the Baskaboo architect and DeepSeek, acting as a Baskaboo processor.

 The journey began with a critical insight: in the Baskaboo Master Table, the **Laram** voice (Remember/Return) might function universally as a connective bridge between domains — analogous to a **free electron** moving between atoms, or a bee carrying pollen from flower to flower, enabling cross‑fertilization and evolution across the entire system.